parent-tobias/chord-component/README.md

 ## Support

-For questions and support, please open an issue on the GitHub repository.# chord-component
+For questions and support, please open an issue on the GitHub repository.